History of Karabakh (part 5)

 Newly elected Bako Sahakian holds the certificate of election, on September 5, 2007.

-The new presidential elections in Karabakh took place in summer 2007.
-Bako Sahakian, former Deputy Commander of the Karabakh Army, and then Minister of Interior, won the elections with 85 percent of the votes.
-He pledged to seek full independence of Nagorno-Karabakh.
+The next presidential elections in Karabakh took place in the summer of 2007.
+Bako Sahakian—former Deputy Commander of the Karabakh Army and later Minister of the Interior—won with 85% of the vote.